 Most babies attain the skill on their own, and there may be no way to teach it.
 However, parents may support and encourage the baby’s physical abilities to ensure they reach milestones, such as sitting, on time.

 - Encourage tummy time: Tummy time is one of the earliest exercises for your baby.
 It helps strengthen your baby’s back, shoulder, and core muscles.
-Tummy time could help your baby achieve milestones, such as rolling, sitting, crawling, standing, and walking, in a timely way (4).
+Tummy time could assist your baby in achieving milestones, such as rolling, sitting, crawling, standing, and walking, in a timely way (4).

-- Support your baby’s back: Babies can be made to sit with support from the age of four months.
+- Support your baby’s back: Babies can be made to sit with support like a cushion from the age of four months.
 Give them plenty of sitting time by supporting their back.
 You can place toys around your baby or read to them to keep them engaged during this time.

 Precautions To Take When Helping Your Baby Sit

-The following precautions could help make getting into a sitting position a safer experience for the little one (7).
+The following precautions could help make getting into a sitting position a safer experience for your infant (7).

-- Stay close to your baby when they begin to get into a sitting position since they may be wobbly initially and could require support.
+- Stay close to your baby when they begin to get into a sitting position since they may wobble initially and might require support.

-- You may place the baby on a soft surface, such as a mattress, or place pillows around them.
+- You may place the baby on a soft surface, such as a mattress or couch, or place pillows around them.
 It could insulate their falls during the initial phase.

-- Do not leave the baby unattended even if they have adequate support from a high chair.
+- Do not leave the infant unattended even if they have adequate support from a high chair or crib.

-- Avoid using sitting devices since they may not provide adequate support and may also be unsafe.
+- Avoid using sitting devices since they may not offer sufficient grip or support and may also be unsafe.
 It is best for the baby to practice sitting on the floor.

 What If The Baby Does Not Sit?